ngnatk/sample-developer-environment/README.md

 This separation ensures the EC2 instance runs with minimal permissions by default, while allowing controlled elevation of privileges when needed.

 ℹ️ **Tip**: Run `echo 'export AWS_PROFILE=developer' >> ~/.bashrc && source ~/.bashrc` to make the developer profile default for all terminal sessions.

+If you wish to have elevated AWS permissions automatically enabled in all new terminal sessions without requiring manual profile switching, set `AutoSetDeveloperProfile` to true.
+While convenient, this bypasses the security practice of explicit privilege elevation.

 ## Architecture